Force generation principles in dividing cells

 Javad was a Postdoctoral Research Associate working on the KTP research project between Queen Mary University of London and Carl Zeiss Microscopy.
 His research focused on the generalisation of the SpinX software, which combines Deep Learning and 3D modelling methods to automatically analyse subcellular structures, subsquently facilitating application to cancer research and drug treatment.
 Before joining the Draviam lab, Javad was a Postdoctoral Research Associate at Imperial College London.
 His research focused on the image-based design of fuel cells and high-resolution X-ray imaging for determining the pore-scale wettability of porous media to validate pore-scale modelling.
 Moreover, he was a Postdoctoral Research Associate at the University of Manchester, investigating emulsion stability and behaviour using state-of-art microfluidics and imaging devices.
 Javad obtained his PhD in Chemical Engineering and Analytical Science from the University of Manchester.
 During his PhD, Javad utilised an array of theoretical, experimental, and imaging approaches to extend the physical understanding of foam generation, propagation and stability in pore-scale and bulk-scale.
 Javad got his MSc and BSc in Chemical and Petroleum Engineering at the Sharif University of Technology, the leading institution for engineering in his home country.
 Javad is now a Research Scientist at Newcastle University.

 Asifa completed her PhD project with the Draviam Lab from 2017-2021.
 Before joining the Draviam lab, she obtained an MRes in Oncology from the University of Manchester (UK).
 Asifa is a registered medical practitioner with the Pakistan Medical and Dental Council (PMDC), Pakistan, and has passed the UK medical licensing exams.
 Her PhD project looked on the role of kinetochore-bound microtubule-associated proteins in developing chromosomal instability in cancer cells.
 When not working, Asifa likes to travel and read.
-Asifa is now a Postodoctoral Research Associate at Teeside University in Middlesbrough.

 Current position: Manager in AI & Data Analytics at Deloitte (Germany)

 David completed his PhD through the BBSRC-funded London Interdisciplinary Doctoral Training Partnership Programme.
 As part of the scheme he undertook his first rotation with Prof Viji Draviam (Queen Mary University) and Prof Nishanth Sastry (King's College London; now University of Surrey), where he developed the SpinX Software to track 2D spindle movements in epithelial cells through conventional image processing methods.
 He then extended SpinX to 3D live-cell image analysis by combining state-of-the-art Deep Learning and 3D mathematical object modelling to delineate 3D spindle movements.
 Having been trained as a Statistician and Computer Scientist (University of Tuebingen and University of Bremen, Germany) prior to coming to London, he sees himself as one who combines Computer Vision concepts, biological techniques and statistical ideas together to seek advances to address the ultimate question of how subcellular changes behave in cells from a quantitative perspective.
 Beside his research David enjoys coding, composing orchestral music, philosophy and playing handball.
-David is now a Manager in AI & Data Analytics at Deloitte in Munich.
-Awards: BBSRC LIDo DTP (2016-2020) LSI Showcase Award (2017) Nominated for QMUL Research Impact Award (2021)

 Current position: EMBO Long-Term Postdoctoral Fellow at Max Planck Institute (Germany)

 Duccio graduated from the University of Cambridge (UK) - affiliated to Robinson College.
 He continued his research in the Draviam Lab as a BBSRC-funded post-doc.
 Duccio obtained his MSc in Molecular Genetics at the University of Leicester (UK) and his BSc in Biological Sciences at the Università degli Studi di Firenze (Florence, Italy).
 Duccio's PhD project focused on how kinetochores captured along the walls of microtubules become tethered to the ends of microtubules, and how this process is regulated and stabilised by the kinase-phosphatase counteraction at the outer-kinetochore level.
 Duccio was awarded an MM in clarinet performance before beginning his biological studies.
 When not working in the lab, Duccio still plays the guitar and enjoys street-skating with inline skates.
-Duccio is now an EMBO Long-Term Postdoctoral Fellow at the Max Planck Institute in Dortmund.

 Current position: Postdoctoral Research Fellow at Wellcome Trust Sanger Institute (UK)